List of Important Days in September

 • She has sung in more than 36 regional languages from India and foreign countries.

-• After M. S. Subbulakshmi, she is only a second vocalist to receive Bharat Ratna.
+• After M. S. Subbulakshmi, she is only the second vocalist to receive Bharat Ratna.

 • World Rabies Day is celebrated to raise awareness about Rabies prevention and highlight the progress in defeating this disease.